Search

 Hydrogen Production and Procurement

-While hydrogen is a very common element on earth, it primarily exists in compounds with other elements.
+While hydrogen is a common element on earth, it primarily exists in compounds with other elements.
 To be used in fuel cells, hydrogen needs to be isolated into pure hydrogen molecules (H2).
 There are several feedstock sources and production methods for hydrogen generation.
-When looking at feedstocks, hydrogen can be produced from fossil fuels, such as synthesis gas, biomass, water, or ethanol.2 In terms of production methods, there are two main types: thermal processes (reforming) and electrolytic processes (electrolysis/hydrolysis), with several other technologies in development to produce hydrogen from light or biological reactions of microalgae.3
+When looking at feedstocks, hydrogen can be produced from fossil fuels, such as synthesis gas, biomass, water, or ethanol.1 In terms of production methods, there are two main types: thermal processes (reforming) and electrolytic processes (electrolysis/hydrolysis), with several other technologies in development to produce hydrogen from light or biological reactions of microalgae.2

 Thermal Processes